GOP panel picks Charlotte for its 2020 convention, putting city in national spotlight

 The site selection committee adjourned with no public announcement.

-The decision comes two days after a divided Charlotte City Council voted to approve convention-related contracts by a single vote in front of an audience that included dozens of people passionately opposed to hosting the convention.
+The committee’s decision comes two days after the divided Charlotte City Council voted to approve convention-related contracts in front of an audience that included dozens of people passionately opposed to hosting the convention.

 The issue sparked a heated war of words among Democrats, including Democratic council members who argued in unusually personal terms on social media.
 A growing number of Democrats advocated against the convention in recent weeks.